 What it means to be Hawaiian has changed over time.
 Hawaii is said to be one of the most amalgamated societies.
 Why would a movement focus on ridding Hawaii of this unique and futuristic quality?
 BJ Penn, a former supporter of Kau Inoa, and UFC Champion, made a similar point in his quote:

 “…If preserving ‘pure’ native-Hawaiians is the goal, a one-drop-rule registry such as Kau Inoa will not help.
 The Legacy of the multi-racial Hawaiian Kingdom is ill-served by such desires for racial purity.”

-Unkau Inoa is a movement which attempts to make people remove their name from the Hawaiian registry.
-They place ads to educate the public of the consequences of nationalizing Hawaii.
+UNKau Inoa is a movement that attempts to make people remove their names from the Hawaiian registry.
+They place ads to educate the public about the consequences of nationalizing Hawaii.

 Hawaii remains a place where race and ethnicity are no longer an issue; where 50 years after our annexation, we can come to realize that the beauty in Hawaii lies in racial and ethnic equality.